Spectrologer/Chress/docs/MIGRATION_SUCCESS.md

 ## Overview

-Successfully completed the state management migration for Chress, addressing the primary scalability concern identified in the technical debt analysis.
+Successfully completed the state management migration for Chesse, addressing the primary scalability concern identified in the technical debt analysis.

 **Date Completed**: 2025-10-30
 **Status**: ✅ All tests passing